 Daniel is a twenty-six-year-old tailor, a talented violinist, and a tender, intelligent, and cultured newcomer who, it would seem, is likely falling in love with Mary.
 But the world is full of circumstances that sometimes complicate matters.

 Populated with a cast of Armenian-Americans in the post-Ottoman era, this is the story of young adults striving to make their way in the world.
 It is also the story of lovesick dreamers, consoling family members, and consumers of culture; it is about business arrangements, parenting, ethnic networks, regionalism, food, and travel.
 It is the engagement and dissonance of the old within the new and an exploration of ideals and a domestic drama about limitations.
-It is also very much about Armenians.
-It is a celebration of Armenian culture and American modernism, acted out in 1921 Jacksonville, Florida.
+It is about being an Armenian in America in the early 1920s.
+It is a celebration of Armenian culture and American modernism, acted out in “exotic” Jacksonville, Florida, in 1921.
 This is the story of Mary Jorjorian, in the month of March … and she is just now falling in love.

 Mary Jorjorian in Love, Parts Two, Three, Four, & Five will then pick up Mary’s story in April 1921 and, ultimately, take it to its culmination in April 1924.
 The four years that are told in this saga-in-the-works are rich with drama, romance, love, heartbreak, determination, and intimate details of time, setting, and circumstance.
-In its final form, Mary Jorjorian in Love will be reassembled into a single large novel.
-To be available where all fine books are sold … sometime around 2025.
+In its final form, it is anticipated that Mary Jorjorian in Love will be reassembled into a single large novel.
+To be available where all fine books are sold … sometime around 2031?